ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 In our current context we register a named attribute "pipeline" into the simulation called ``'mortality_rate'`` via the ``builder.value.register_rate_producer`` method.
-The source for a value is always a callable function or method (``self.base_mortality_rate`` in this case) which typically takes in a ``pandas.Index`` as its only argument.
+The source for a value is always a callable which typically takes in a ``pandas.Index`` as its only argument.
+In this case, the source is a LookupTable, which is callable, so meets this requirement.
 Other things are possible, but not necessary for our current use case.

 The ``'mortality_rate'`` source is then responsible for returning a